Fasting and Chronic Inflammation

 Chronic Inflammation and Insulin Resistance

-In these regions, they release pro-inflammatory cytokines causing local insulin resistance, resulting in impaired glucose uptake by cells and thus increasing blood sugar levels - a stepping stone for type 2 diabetes along with other metabolic disorders like cardiovascular disease or metabolic syndrome.
+In these regions, they release pro-inflammatory cytokines, causing local insulin resistance, impairing glucose uptake by cells, and thus increasing blood sugar levels - a stepping stone for type 2 diabetes and other metabolic disorders like cardiovascular disease or metabolic syndrome.

 Chronic Inflammation's Role in Cancer Progression

-Research suggests managing systemic inflammation could be key to preventing or slowing down cancer progression since it reduces the chances of DNA mutations - commonly associated with malignancy development.
+Research suggests managing systemic inflammation could be vital to preventing or slowing down cancer progression since it reduces the chances of DNA mutations, which are commonly associated with malignancy development.

 Fasting Reduce Inflammation: Your Guide to Healthier Living